norly/fuse-aexplorer/ae-protocol.md

     -------|--------------------
          n | Path (including old file name)
          1 | 0x00
-         n | New path to contain file (folder without trailing slash or file name) 1 | 0x00
+         n | New path to contain file (dir without trailing slash or file name) 1 | 0x00
 	 1 | 0xc9 (?)

 Then, read type 0 for confirmation.
 Then, sendClose() (0xa response: 5x 00).

-If Path is a folder, it will be moved together with its contents.
+If Path is a directory, it will be copied together with its contents.
 This command appears to work across devices.